U65535F/Moonstone/README.md

 ```

 # Credits
-This code is not written by me, instead It's written by okkiii.
+This code is not written by me, instead It's written by some unknown person on the Internet.
 This is just an archive of code.